MattHoldsworth/CAB302-PracTwo/README.md

 This exercise will give you experience at interpreting Application Programming Interface documentation and developing non-trivial class hierarchies, including a Java _interface_, _abstract class_ and _concrete classes_.

 Comic book superheroes remain in vogue thanks to the financial success of the recent Marvel movies.
 In this exercise you will develop a type hierarchy that models the characteristics of comic book superheroes.
-(But for testing purposes we will use 'Golden Age' superheroes from the 1940s and 1950s as these are the ones most familiar to your elderly lecturers.)
+(But for testing purposes we will use 'Golden Age' superheroes from the 1940s and 1950s since these were when superheroes peaked.)

 Enclosed with these instructions you will find the [API documentation for a 'superhero' class hierarchy](HeroesAPI/index.html), along with two Java files: